 When using GDD, you’ll have a flexible website that can be constantly improved based on user behavior.
 In doing so, you’ll keep your site fresh and meet online trends at the front door.

-The process for growth-driven design is what sets it apart from traditional web design.
+The process for Growth-Driven Web Design is what sets it apart.

 All three stages are important for building and maintaining of your website: